Hello, Fellow Blue Hose Women!

 Structured Sorority Recruitment Events will begin on September 5 and conclude with bid distribution on September 11.

 Panhellenic Sorority Recruitment is a designated period of time when a series of organized events are held by each Panhellenic sorority with the purpose of recruiting new members.
-Formal Recruitment is governed by the Panhellenic Council and is structured in such a way that women interested in sorority life are able to meet all sororities in the Panhellenic community.
+Primary Recruitment is governed by the Panhellenic Council and is structured in such a way that women interested in sorority life are able to meet all sororities in the Panhellenic community.

 If you choose to participate in the recruitment process, a recruitment counselor, also known as a Pi Chi, will be assigned to you and a small group of other Potential New Members.
 Pi Chi’s are current members of the sororities on campus who temporarily disaffiliate from their chapters to help you find the perfect fit.
 These women are carefully selected and trained for their role as your listener, role model, confidant, and friend.
 Pi Chi’s are able to answer any questions and discuss all aspects of Greek life and campus life with an unbiased opinion.
 The Pi Chi’s will reveal their affiliation and rejoin their sisters on Bid Day!